by Stewart Wallace

 May 15-17, 2020

 The Blue Shield Theater of California at YBCA

-As the centerpiece of its 10th anniversary season, Opera Parallèle is proud to revive this modern classic.
-Librettist Korie has honed his compelling libretto into two acts and composer Wallace has reorchestrated his eclectic mix of the American musical vernacular for 31 musicians, capturing the whirlwind energy of Harvey Milk as he transforms from Wall Street stockbroker dropout to the leader of one of the most influential civil right movements of the 20th century.
+As the centerpiece of its 10th Anniversary season, Opera Parallele is proud to revive this modern classic.
+This new Harvey Milk is streamlined.
+It’s taut and visceral.
+Michael Korie’s libretto now unfolds in two very direct, swift-moving acts, capturing the whirlwind energy of Harvey Milk as he transforms himself from Wall Street stockbroker to the leader of one of the most influential civil right movements of the 20th century.